 The centennial of The Morton Arboretum in 2022 will be a significant milestone, celebrating the first 100 years of its tree-focused mission and accomplishments while building excitement and support for its second century.

-The Arboretum will offer a variety of special events and educational programs throughout 2022 to launch the priority fundraising initiatives of the campaign: The Grand Garden; the Centennial Tree Planting Initiative; essential increases in annual support; and new legacy planned gift commitments.
-With the generous support of the Hamill Family Foundation, gifts made to support these priorities will be eligible for a foundation match.
-For more information, see the Arboretum’s centennial webpage.
+In addition to offering a variety of special events and educational programs throughout 2022, the Arboretum has launched an opportunity to maximize fundraising for the priority initiatives of the Second Century Challenge: The Grand Garden, the Centennial Tree Planting Initiative, essential increases in annual support, and new legacy planned gift commitments.
+With the generous support of the Hamill Family Foundation, gifts made to support these priorities will be eligible for either a 1 to 1 or 2 to 1 foundation match.
+For more information and to make a gift, see the Arboretum’s Second Century Challenge webpage.

 The Arboretum is still growing strong at a time when people need trees more than ever before.
 Work is underway on a beautiful new garden that will become a centerpiece of the Arboretum.
 The garden will be a splendid, must-see destination for guests as they move into the landscape from the Visitor Center.
 It is designed to provide beauty and rich experiences, colorful plantings, delightful water features, and a place for celebration and joy in a gorgeous outdoor landscape garden.
-To learn more about The Grand Garden or to make a gift, see the garden’s web page.
+To learn more about The Grand Garden or to make a gift, see the garden’s webpage.